kwebio/kweb-core/docs/src/events.md

 Sometimes you need to know the state of the DOM when an event is triggered.
-You could query it from within the event handler but this would add a server round trip.
+You could query it from within the event handler but this would add a server round trip which is inefficient.

 Alternatively you can use [retrieveJs](https://docs.kweb.io/api/kweb-core/kweb.html.events/-on-receiver/-on-receiver.html).
-This will execute the JavaScript expression you provide and return the result in the [kweb.html.events.Event.retrieved] property of the event:
+This will execute the JavaScript expression you provide when the event fires and return the result in the [retrieved](https://docs.kweb.io/api/kweb-core/kweb.html.events/-event/retrieved.html?query=val%20retrieved:%20JsonElement) property of the event:

 ```kotlin
 {{#include ../../src/test/kotlin/kweb/docs/events.kt:retrieveJs}}